GoogleCloudPlatform/stet/README.md

 while splitting trust between multiple Key Management Systems and providing environment attestations to aid in key release policy decisions.

-NOTE: STET is currently released as a preview and is not yet intended for production use.

 ## Building STET

 STET can be built manually using *either* Go's native toolchain (e.g. `go get`